How Does Alcohol Affects The Brain?, It is very Bad

 Dopamine

-An excitatory neurotransmitter which is boosted within the mesolimbic pathway, regulating the compensation circuitry.
+An excitatory neurotransmitter that is boosted within the mesolimbic pathway, regulating the compensation circuitry.

 Norepinephrine